Juanen100/Anaconda-Engine/README.md

 - Better Icons (Winning Icons and Lose Icons to characters doens't have one)
 - Light CPU Strums (imitate the Player notes)
 - New Input and Old Input
+- New Freeplay Menu
+- New Pause Menu

 ## Build instructions